MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-J-Legal-Related-Services/part-96-Intercountry-Adoption-Accreditation-Agencies-Approval-Persons/subpart-F-Standards-Intercountry-Adoption-Accreditation-Approval/subjectgroup-ECFR3790bed4d31024c-Standards-Convention-Cases-Which-Child-Is-Emigrating-From-United-States-Outgoing-Cases/section-96.54.md

 (1) Disseminating information on the child and his or her availability for adoption through print, media, and internet resources designed to communicate with potential prospective adoptive parent(s) in the United States;

-(2) Listing information about the child on a national or State adoption exchange or registry for at least sixty calendar days after the birth of the child;
+(2) Listing information about the child on a national or State adoption exchange or registry for at least 60 calendar days after the birth of the child;

 (3) Responding to inquiries about adoption of the child; and